 How will I get the book?
 You can buy online by card or PayPal over a secure encrypted connection.
 After purchase you'll immediately be given a download link for the book, and a email confirmation will also be sent to you.

 Any questions?
-Feel free to drop me an email at firstname.lastname@example.org and I’ll try to help out.
+Feel free to drop me an email at email@example.com and I’ll be happy to help.